Hannaparvin/Calculating-Family-Expenses-using-Service-Now/Documents/readme.md

-In this Document Folder There are 5 Folders /br 1.Ideation Phase /br
+In this Document Folder There are 5 Folders <br>
+1.Ideation Phase
 2. Project Planning phase
 3.Requirement Analysis Phase
 4.Project Design Phase